Autoinstallation Profiles

 A more recent, Salt-based alternative to AutoYaST, is Yomi.
 For information about Yomi, see Install with Yomi.

-3. Kickstart profiles
+3. Kickstart Profiles

 Kickstart profiles offer a large number of configuration options.
 To create these profiles, you can upload them, or use a dedicated wizard.